WuBoytH/The-WuBor-Patch/wubor-changelog/src/system/engine.md

 Instead of already being in your idle animation, characters now start laying down, only to get up before the platform stops moving.
 (Did you know this was a thing in Smash 64?)

 In addition, it is now possible to Taunt while on the respawn platform.
+* Due to… surprising complexity, Sora’s Up Taunt will not produce any effects.